 |

-Commodity Options are derivative contracts.
-However, unlike stock options that are derived from stocks, commodity options are derived from the commodity futures.
-Much like stock options, the contract is to buy the underlying at a specified time and a specified price.
+Commodity options are derivative contracts.
+However, unlike stock options, which are derived from stocks, commodity options are derived from commodity futures.
+Similar to stock options, the contract consists of buying the underlying asset at a certain time and a certain price.

 There are buyers are sellers in commodity options.
 The buyer of the option has the right, but not the obligation, to honor the contract.
 If he sees the deal is profitable then he can exercise the contract or else choose to let it expire.
 The buyers pay a premium to buy a commodity options contract.
 The seller has to honor the contract when the buyer chooses to exercise it.
 The seller receives the premium when entering a contract.

-Commodity Options are of two types: Call Options and Put Options.
+There are two primary commodity options: Call Options and Put Options.

 Commodity options are similar to stock or equity options.
-However, there are some key differences between the two which investors need to aware of like-
+However, there are some important differences between the two that investors should be aware of, such as

 Characteristics |